-International Oscar Race: The Netherlands Picks Ena Sendijarevic’s ‘Sweet Dreams’
+International Oscar Race: Bangladesh Selects ‘No Ground Beneath the Feet’ (EXCLUSIVE)

 The film had its world premiere in the Locarno Film Festival’s Concorso Intenazionale section in August, winning Dutch actress Renée Soutendijk a best performance Leopard award, and will have its North American premiere at the Toronto Film Festival as part of the Centrepiece strand.

-'Poor Things' Could Win Emma Stone Her Second (and Third) Oscars, and First for Mark Ruffalo and Yorgos Lanthimos

-Oscars Predictions: Best Actress - Festivals Declare Emma Stone and Jodie Comer Awards Contenders

-On an Indonesian island in 1900, Dutch sugar plantation owner Jan and his wife, Agathe are at the top of the food chain, until Jan, after returning from his nightly visit to his concubine Siti, drops dead.
-To maintain her status, Agathe forces her son Cornelis and his pregnant wife Josefien, to travel from Europe and take over the family business.
+On an Indonesian island in 1900, Dutch sugar plantation owner Jan and his wife Agathe are at the top of the food chain, until Jan, after returning from his nightly visit to his concubine Siti, drops dead.
+To maintain her status, Agathe forces her son Cornelis and his pregnant wife Josefien to travel from Europe and take over the family business.
 In the midst of a worker’s uprising, Cornelis unveils his plans for progressive change.

-Sendijarević’s debut feature “Take Me Somewhere Nice” (2019) won the IFFR special jury award for exceptional artistic achievement and the Heart of Sarajevo at Sarajevo Film Festival.
+Sendijarević’s debut feature “Take Me Somewhere Nice” (2019) won the Rotterdam Film Festival’s special jury award for exceptional artistic achievement, and the Heart of Sarajevo at Sarajevo Film Festival.

-“Sweet Dreams” is produced by Lemming Film (Netherlands), in co-production with Plattform Produktion (Sweden), Film Ï Vast (Sweden) and Talamedia (Indonesia) in collaboration with TikTak Productions and broadcaster VPRO (Netherlands).
+“Sweet Dreams” is produced by Lemming Film.
 Heretic is handling international sales.

 Japan: “Perfect Days”